kubernetes/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 This document only describes a single Node consuming each ConfigMap.
 Keep in mind that it is also valid for multiple Nodes to consume the same ConfigMap.

+{{< warning >}}
-**Warning:** Note that while it is *possible* to change the configuration by updating the ConfigMap in-place, this will cause all Kubelets configured with that ConfigMap to update simultaneously.
+**Warning:** While it is *possible* to change the configuration by updating the ConfigMap in-place, this causes all Kubelets configured with that ConfigMap to update simultaneously.
 It is much safer to treat ConfigMaps as immutable by convention, aided by `kubectl`'s `--append-hash` option, and incrementally roll out updates to `Node.Spec.ConfigSource`.
+{{< /warning >}}

-### Note Regarding the Node Authorizer
+### Automatic RBAC rules for Node Authorizer

-Old versions of this document required users to manually create RBAC rules for Nodes to access their assigned ConfigMaps.
-The Node Authorizer now automatically configures these rules, so this step is no longer necessary.
+Previously, you were required to manually create RBAC rules to allow Nodes to access their assigned ConfigMaps.
+The Node Authorizer now automatically configures these rules.

 ### Generating a file that contains the current configuration